Skip to main content

 Server Env Vars

-You can read them in the server code like this:
+You can read the env vars from server code like this:

 console.log(process.env.SOME_VAR_NAME)